 To an extent, it’s the same fast 4x4 saloon that won such an enthusiastic following off the back of the WRC success of McRae, Burns and Solberg.

 But all that was more than a decade ago, and since then times have been tough for this rally refugee.
 So can a price cut and an injection of stiffness, sharpness, plushness and practicality make an ageing performance concept appealing again?

-So what has this renewed and renowned old stager got to say about all that?
+So we have to see what has this renewed and renowned old stager has to say about all that?